 According to a scientific study, there are about 50,000 different thoughts passing through our minds on a daily basis.
 What’s even more shocking is that 70% of them are actually negative.

 But what most people don’t realize is that more often than not, these thoughts are quite distant from the actual truth.
 Most of them are just a fabrication of our own mind based on our beliefs, impressions and previous experiences.

 There can be tons of reasons why you find it difficult to put something in your mind.
 But most of the time, it is associated with our own fears and insecurities.

 Without realizing its consequences on the quality of our lives, some may not find the motivation they need to break their bad habit.

-So before we dive into the different ways on how to get something off your mind, let us first see how worrying and overthinking can adversely affect the way we live.
+So, before we dive into the different ways of how to get something off your mind, let us first see how worrying and overthinking can adversely affect the way we live.